-Dr. Jamal Cort is a 2019 graduate from the Doctor of Physical Therapy (DPT) program at USAHS and currently works as the Assistant Athletic Trainer for the Utah Jazz NBA basketball team and head athletic trainer for the Salt Lake City Stars, the Utah Jazz G-league affiliated team.
+Dr. Jamal Cort is a 2019 graduate from the Doctor of Physical Therapy (DPT) program at USAHS and currently works as the Director of Rehabilitation and Associate Head Athletic Trainer for the Utah Jazz NBA basketball team.

 Like many physical therapists, Dr. Cort is dedicated to providing quality, evidence-based care to his patients, but he attributes his success to the professional connections he’s made along the way.